 They're the best when it comes to online guitar lessons, and they'll let you try everything out free for 14 days.
 After that, you still have 60 additional days to cancel with a full refund, no questions asked.

 You can checkout my full review of Guitar Tricks for more information.

 The reality is that getting good at just about anything, requires structural study, and it's no coincidence that almost all of the world's best guitar players are also excellent music theorists and students of their instrument.

 Because the reality is that getting good at just about anything, requires structural study.
-So it’s no coincidence that almost all of the world’s best guitar players are also excellent music theorists and students of their instrument.
+It’s no coincidence that almost all of the world’s best guitar players are also excellent music theorists and students of their instrument.

-To that end, I think it’s worth my time (and yours) to try and really understand what we’re playing; to go the extra mile in front of memorizing a mode, by making an effort to understand and apply it.
+To that end, I think it’s worth our time to try and really understand what we’re playing; to go the extra mile past memorizing a mode, by making an effort to understand and apply it.

 1. Beginning the Lydian Mode Guitar Study: What exactly is it?